top of page

 AUTOBIOGRAHPICAL SKETCH

-I completed my undergraduate studies at the State University of New York at Brockport, where I majored in psychology and philosophy.
-For my senior year, I studied abroad at the University of Oxford, focusing tutorials on cognitive neuroscience and the history of modern philosophy.
-After obtaining my B.S., I began work as a research assistant at the University of Rochester.
-As a research assistant, I worked on a study investigating the impact of parental conflict and at-risk environments on preschool children’s cognitive and emotional development.
+I completed my undergraduate studies at SUNY Brockport, where I majored in psychology and philosophy.
+For my senior year, I studied abroad at the University of Oxford, where I focused on tutorials in cognitive neuroscience and the history of modern philosophy.
+After obtaining my B.S., I began work as a research assistant at the Mt.
+Hope Family Center.
+As a research assistant, I worked on a study examining the impact of parental conflict and at-risk environments on the cognitive, social, and emotional development of preschool children.

-I completed a doctoral degree at the University of Texas, co-advised by Dr. Elliot Tucker-Drob and Dr. K. Paige Harden.
-During my training, I developed expertise in psychometrics, behavioral genetics, and structural equation modeling and became a core member of the Texas Twin Project.
-After obtaining my Ph.D., I began a post-doctoral appointment at the University of Minnesota, working with Dr. Robert Krueger and Dr. Colin DeYoung.
-During this time, I also worked as a statistical consultant for the Center for Practice Transformation and taught research methods and statistics at Augsburg University.
+I completed a doctoral degree at the University of Texas.
+During my training, I developed expertise in psychometrics, behavioral genetics, and structural equation modeling.
+After obtaining my Ph.D., I began a post-doctoral appointment at the University of Minnesota.
+During this time, I also taught research methods and statistics at Augsburg University.
 After my postdoctoral position, I began working at Stony Brook University in the Department of Family, Population, and Preventive Medicine.

 Recently, I have been developing statistical models of cumulative stress and social advantage and working with the World Trade Center Health Program to coordinate a U01 study of cognitive impairment in members of the FDNY who responded to the 9/11 attacks.
-I've also been conducting long-term trajectory studies of psychiatric symptoms, including PTSD, depression, and psychosis, using genetic data to conduct polygenic risk score analyses and Mendelian randomization.
-In summary, I strive to avoid intellectual and empirical pigeonholes by integrating methods across fields to study mental health and well-being throughout the lifespan.
+I've also been conducting proteomic studies of PTSD, trajectory studies of psychiatric symptoms, including PTSD, depression, and psychosis, and using genetic data to conduct polygenic risk score analyses and Mendelian randomization.
+In sum, I strive to avoid intellectual and empirical pigeonholes by integrating methods across fields to study mental health and well-being.

 RESEARCH INTERESTS